Outerra/comm/intergen/Readme.md

     ent->create_entity(“hoohoo”, &eid);
 ```

-Note that one host class can have multiple interfaces defined.
+Note that one host class can have multiple interfaces defined by `ifc_class` or `ifc_class_var` macros.
+All decorated methods that follow the interface class macro belong to the interface, up until the end of file or until the next interface class declaration.

 ### Interface methods